Sonny Shroyer

-Biography
+Early life, family and education

 Shroyer was born in the town of Valdosta, Georgia.
-He attended Florida State University on a football scholarship, but his career was cut short by an injury.
+In high school, he was a football star.
+He attended Florida State University on a football scholarship, but his athletic career was cut short by an injury.
 He finished his degree at the University of Georgia.

+Career

-He began a career as a professional model in 1961.
+Shroyer began his career as a professional model in 1961.

+Acting

 His first screen role came in the 1972 film Payday.
-Shroyer almost became typecast as a bad guy before landing the role of the naive Deputy Enos Strate in the hit pop culture series The Dukes of Hazzard in 1978 (first broadcast early 1979).
+Shroyer almost became typecast as a villain before landing the role of the naive Deputy Enos Strate in the hit pop culture series The Dukes of Hazzard in 1978 (first broadcast early 1979).

 The Dukes of Hazzard role was Shroyer's most visible.
-His character was written out at the start of the third season to be given a spinoff series titled Enos in 1980.
-The new show was not a success and was canceled after eighteen episodes.
-Shroyer returned to The Dukes of Hazzard at the start of the fifth season in 1982 and remained with the series until it ended in 1985.
-Shroyer also released a children's album in 1982.
-The album was called Back in Hazzard and featured a cover of Roger Miller's classic, "You Can't Rollerskate In a Buffalo Herd".
+His character was written out of that series at the beginning of its third season to star in a spinoff series, Enos, in 1980.
+The new show was not a success and was canceled after eighteen episodes, so Shroyer returned to The Dukes of Hazzard at the start of the fifth season in 1982 and remained with the series until it ended in 1985.

+Shroyer portrayed University of Alabama coach Paul "Bear" Bryant in Forrest Gump, Delbert Birdsong in The Rainmaker, and Governor Jimmie Davis in Ray.
+Shroyer remained active until he retired in 2023 due to flu related issues.

+In 2026, Shroyer made a rare public appearance at a Dukes of Hazzard fan event in Anderson, Alabama.

+Singing

+Shroyer also had a career as a country and gospel singer.
+He released a children's album in 1982, Back in Hazzard.
+It features a cover version of Roger Miller's classic, "You Can't Rollerskate in a Buffalo Herd".
 He also recorded a song "Children in Need" with fellow actor Randall Franks for Franks's 2001 CD God's Children.
 He and Franks have made personal appearances together.

-Shroyer remained active until he retired in 2023 due to flu related issues.
-He portrayed University of Alabama coach Paul "Bear" Bryant in Forrest Gump, Delbert Birdsong in The Rainmaker, and Governor Jimmie Davis in Ray.
-He is also a country and gospel singer.
+Personal life

 Shroyer is married and has two sons.
+He is a Born Again Christian and sings Gospel Music.